Empowering Young People

 - Foster youth/adult partnerships where adults play a significant role as respectful partners and where both youth and adults share power and decision making

-- Promote the direct involvement of youth in their communities as productive workers, as change agents, and as advocates for themselves and others in organizations and institutions throughout the community
+- Promote the direct involvement of youth in their communities as productive workers, as agents of change and as advocates for themselves and others in organizations and institutions throughout the community